eventum/eventum/docs/wiki/Upgrading.md

 1. Check the [requirements](Prerequisites.md) for the version
 1. Backup your copy of Eventum - files and data.
+1. Rename eventum folder to "old".
-2. Extract your new Eventum copy over your existing folder structure
+1. Extract new Eventum version
+1. Restore config and workflow files from previous version
-3. Run the upgrade scripts described in below
+1. Run the upgrade script

 ## Upgrading to latest version